 Environment Canterbury shall not enter into any contractual arrangements for performance of individual property or farming enterprise FEP audits.
-All contractual arrangements shall be made directly between the property owner, farming enterprise manager or Irrigation Scheme and Principal Water Supplier holding a resource consent with an NLL, HWRRP Collective Manager and the Certified FEP Auditor.
+All contractual arrangements shall be made directly between the party requesting the audit and the Certified FEP Auditor.

 The Certified FEP Auditor shall not enter into any contractual arrangements if they have been involved in the preparation of the FEP or nutrient budget for the property requiring the FEP audit.